Associate Professor in Latin Literature and Language

 - (2014) Review of J. Godwin, Ovid Metamorphoses III An Extract: 511-733 (London and New York 2014), in Bryn Mawr Classical Review 2014.08.06: http://bmcr.brynmawr.edu/2014/2014-08-06.html

-- (in preparation) 'Virgil', 'Servius', 'Servius Auctus aut Danielinus', in Encyclopaedic Dictionary of Phoenician Culture Vol. IV - Written Sources: Language, Epigraphy and Literature.
+- (under submission) 'Virgil', 'Servius', 'Servius Auctus aut Danielinus', in Encyclopaedic Dictionary of Phoenician Culture Vol. IV - Written Sources: Language, Epigraphy and Literature.

 - (under submission) ‘Classics and the Study of Africa’, Oxford Bibliographies.